 The LGBT Underground blog covers “Urban LGBT Talent” from the UK, and worldwide, with info on local live music performances, hiphop, poetry/ spoken word events, videos, promos; and events such as QueerFest.

-The British Museum website, same-sex desire and gender identity, proposes that "the past is much queerer than we have often thought."
+In Same-sex desire and gender identity, The British Museum proposes that "the past is much queerer than we have often thought."
 An April-October 2017 Tate Britain exhibition will feature Queer British Art 1861–1967 to mark the 50th anniversary of the decriminalisation of male homosexuality in England.